 Omni-Directional Approach Lights (ODALs) are used to identify the approach end of the runway.
-They are installed in line with the runway centre line of runway 04.
-12 and 30.
+They are installed in-line with the runway centre line of Runways 04, 12, and 30.

-Figure 39 - Omni-Directional Approach Lights (ODALs) Diagram
+Figure 445 - Omni-Directional Approach Lights (ODALs) Diagram

 The ODALs provides a series of bright flashes in a sequential strobing flash pattern that rolls toward the runway threshold.
 ODALs help pilots located the runway and fly an approach that is aligned with the runway centre line.